chrisvoncsefalvay/computational-infectious-disease/README.md

 # The Computational Modeling of Infectious Disease

-The companion repository to Computational Modeling of Infectious Disease by Chris von Csefalvay (Elsevier, 2022).
+The companion repository to Computational Modeling of Infectious Disease by Chris von Csefalvay (Elsevier/Academic Press, 2023).

 # Table of contents